kefgis/CONSCIENTIA/README.md

-# XXXXX Training, Consultancy and Research PLC
+# CONSCIENTIA Training, Consultancy and Research PLC

 a consultancy office dedicated to empowering professionals and institutions through training, research, and technical support.